exlab-code/ghost-cms-amazon-ses-adapter/readme.md

 ## How It Works

-1. Ghost tries to send newsletters via Mailgun's API endpoints (api.mailgun.net)
+1. Ghost tries to send newsletters via what it thinks is the Mailgun API
-2. Your hosts file redirects these requests to your local machine
+2. The database configuration redirects these requests to localhost:3001
-3. Nginx handles the HTTPS connection and forwards to your adapter
-4. The adapter receives the request, extracts the email details
+3. The adapter receives the request, extracts the email details
-5. The adapter sends the email via AWS SES
+4. The adapter sends the email via AWS SES
-6. The adapter returns a success response to Ghost
+5. The adapter returns a success response to Ghost

 ## Security Considerations